shufangwu/DeePhage/README.md

   Please remember to set the working path of MATLAB to DeePhage folder before running the programe.

-### 3. Run DeePhage with specified threshold
+### 3. Run DeePhage with specified cutoff

   For each input sequence, DeePhage will output one scores (between 0 to 1), representing the lifestyle prediction score.
 The sequence with a score higher than 0.5 would be regarded as a virulent phage-derived fragment and the sequence with a score lower than 0.5 would be regarded as a temperate phage-derived fragment.
-Users can also specify a threshold.
-In this way, a sequence with a score between (0.5-threshold, 0.5+threshold) will be labelled as "uncertain".
-In general, with a higher threshold, the percentage of uncertain predictions will be higher while the remaining predictions will be more reliable.
-For example, if you want to get relatively reliable predictions in the file “example.fna”, you can take 0.3 as the threshold.
+Users can also specify a cutoff.
+In this way, a sequence with a score between (0.5-cutoff, 0.5+cutoff) will be labelled as "uncertain".
+In general, with a higher cutoff, the percentage of uncertain predictions will be higher while the remaining predictions will be more reliable.
+For example, if you want to get relatively reliable predictions in the file “example.fna”, you can take 0.3 as the cutoff.
 Please execute:

     ./DeePhage example.fna result.csv 0.7 (by executable file)
     or